ryakoub/coptic-hymns/README.md

 4. Record overlay values for `target`, `landed`, `drift`, and `delta`

 If testing does not reflect latest code, close and reopen the phone tab after each `player.js` version bump in `player.html`.

+# Hymns
+These are the hymns with added lyrics (some level of audio-lyric sync)

 ## KG